272004/visual-recognition-with-discovery-coreml/README.md

 ### Training the model
 1. In Watson Studio on the Visual Recognition instance overview page, click **Create Model** in the Custom box.
 1. If a project is not yet associated with the Visual Recognition instance you created, a project is created.
 Name your project 'Custom Core ML' and click the **Create**.
+Note: If no storage is defined, click the **refresh** button.
 1. Upload each .zip file of sample images from the `Training Images` directory onto the data panel.
 Add the `hdmi_male.zip` file to your model by clicking the **Browse** button in the data panel.
 Also add the `usb_male.zip`, `thunderbolt_male.zip`, `vga_male.zip` file to your model.
 1. Click **Train Model**.